jtcies/aflcio-task/doc/analysis-plan.md

     - alternative is to create parsimonious model that explains why folks voted the way they did
   - evaluation
     - accuracy and loss equally important
       - want to make sure that we don't miss anyone who could oppose recall and we don't
+- issues
+  - will need to impute some of the 2013 census data because fips is missing in the voterfile

 ## Products